Buy the book on the University of Chicago Press website — here

 The University of Chicago Press also offers examination copies to academics who will adopt the text for their classes.
 See here for details.

 * * *

-Written by Séverin Guillard (University Paris Est Créteil) on 1 March 2018
+by Séverin Guillard (University Paris Est Créteil) Published 1 March 2018

 Ultimately, Flip the Script is a dense and ambitious book that will be valuable to a vast array of scholars.
 It will be particularly useful for those interested in European Studies, as it casts light on the postcolonial and racial dimensions that are often omitted from the analysis of European identities.
 It will also interest scholars studying globalization and postcolonialism, given its fresh perspective on the circulation of cultural practices, aesthetics, and political models, and the way these elements can contribute to specific local issues.
 Finally, Flip the Script will push the boundaries of the hip-hop scholarship that has emerged in the last few decades in Anglophone research.
 In addition to the comparative perspective, that has not yet been extensively explored in Hip-Hop Studies, hip-hop readers will especially appreciate Griffith Rollefson’s effort to go beyond textual analysis of the hip hop works to take account of their musical, visual, and performative dimensions.
 They will also be interested in the way Flip the Script puts hip-hop works on the same level as academic work, asserting the ability of this music to dialog and renew theory.

 … Flip the Script will certainly lay the foundations for collaborative studies that can address the ways in which hip hop renews the identity politics of various countries, not only in Europe, but throughout the world.